kevin61225/hw-backend-api-design/README.md

 New raw data will be restored in the `S3` bucket `everyday at 4 A.M`. in `.xlsx` format, each file contains at least `500,000` records and there will be at least `1000` files in one day.

-Your goal is to `design the ETL process` with these data and retrieve these data via `API service` eventually.
+Your goal is to `design the ETL process` with these data and retrieve the processed data via `API service` eventually.

 ## Prerequisite